What State Produces The Most Beef in 2026

 There isn’t a single state that doesn’t produce beef, but of all 50, there are some that take it to the next level.
 How do you think your state ranks?

-Well, Texas has a huge amount of pasture land perfect for cattle as the beef cows can graze to their heart’s content on grass and other foliage.
+Well, Texas has a huge amount of pasture land perfect for cattle, as the beef cows can graze to their heart’s content on grass and other foliage.

-The Total Number of Beef Cows in Texas Is 4.3 Million (USDA)
+The Total Number of Beef Cows in Texas Is 4,075,000 (USDA)

 what is the leading north american producer of cattle

-Although the 2023 cattle Texas figure of 4.3 million beef cows seems like an extortionate amount, just the year prior, that figure was even higher as, in 2022, Texas was home to 4,425,000 beef cows.
+Although the 2025 cattle Texas figure of 4,075,000 beef cows seems like an extortionate amount, for 2026, that figure projected is a bit lower, 4,045,000 beef cows.

-Texas Shares a Total of Almost 15% of the Beef Cows in the US (USDA)
+Texas Shares a Total of Almost 14.7% of the Beef Cows in the US (USDA)

 top cattle producing states

-In total, for 2023, the United States has roughly 28,917,900 beef cows, meaning Texas, with its 4.3 million, is home to almost 14% of the entire country’s inventory, according to the USDA.
+In total, for 2026, the United States has roughly 27,607,200 beef cows, meaning Texas, with its 4.04 million, is home to almost 14.7% of the entire country’s inventory, according to the USDA.
 How crazy is it that one state accounts for around 15% of America’s beef?

-In Texas, the Individual Feedlot Houses Have Almost 26,000 Cows (the Guardian)
+In Texas, the Individual Feedlot Houses Have Almost 2,540,000 Cows (USDA)

-The Texas Panhandle area is just over 67,000 km2, and thanks to its easy access to feed and ideal cattle conditions, it accounts for 88% of the state’s total feedlots.
+The Texas Panhandle area is just over 66,883.58 km2, and thanks to its easy access to feed and ideal cattle conditions, it accounts for 88% of the state’s total feedlots.

-Largest Beef Producing States
+Largest Beef-Producing States

 u.s beef cattle production by state